Oxalic Acid Vaporization for Varroa Mite Control

 Dribble Method of Using Oxalic Acid

-Care must be taken to not use more than a total dose of 50 ml per colony and of course you would adjust for smaller colonies.
+Care must be taken to not use more than a total dose of 50 ml per colony (of course you would adjust for smaller colonies).

-Because the dribble method is hard on the cuticle (exoskeleton) of the bees’, it should only be done 2 times a year.
+Because the dribble method is hard (harsh) on the cuticle (exoskeleton) part of honey bees, it should only be done 2 times a year.

-And, the bees need to be somewhat clustered together between the frames as well.
+Also, the bees need to be somewhat clustered together between the frames for application.
 This means that dribbling is best in cooler weather.

-In a similar application, spraying bees packages is sometimes employed by bee sellers in the business of selling bees.
+In a similar application, spraying bee packages is sometimes employed by those in the bee farm or beekeeping business that sell bees.

 Vaporizing Oxalic Acid With a Heated Wand

-The most popular method of application is – “oxalic acid vaporization“.
-A small amount of crystals are placed on a special wand.
-Most wands require an external power source – like a battery (lawn mower or car).
+The most popular method is – “oxalic acid vaporization“.
+A small amount of oxalic acid crystals are placed on a special wand.

-The wand is inserted into the hive and heated to vaporize the crystals.
-First the water portion of the crystals burns off.
-Once the temperature reaches about 314° F, sublimation occurs and the solids become gas.
+The wand is inserted into the hive and heated (external power source) to vaporize the crystals.
+Once the temperature reaches about 314° F, sublimation occurs and the solid crystals become gas.

 Materials Needed